Nuihc88/SVPlite/README.md

 # SVPlite
-SVPlite - Realtime Optimized AviSynth+-Script Templates for the SmoothVideo Project's SVPflow filters.
+SVPlite - Realtime-Optimized AviSynth+-Script Templates for the SmoothVideo Project's SVPflow filters.

 Project Goal: Making SVPflow libraries more usable and accessible on older computers and portable video players.